 Timing of testing

 Testing is recommended 5-7 days after exposure, regardless of vaccination status.
 For unvaccinated close contacts, negative viral test results on specimens collected on or after Day 5 can be used to end self-quarantine after Day 7.

 If symptoms develop, diagnostic testing should be performed immediately.

 Health and Human Services has issued a Limited Waiver of HIPAA Sanctions and Penalties During a Nationwide Public Health Emergency to cover these disclosures during the COVID-19 outbreak.

-Persons who have recently recovered from PCR-confirmed COVID-19 who develop new symptoms consistent with COVID-19 illness:
+Develops new symptoms consistent with COVID-19 illness:

 LAC DPH will attempt to contact patients with laboratory confirmed COVID-19 by phone in order to interview them about possible exposures and to identify others who may have also been exposed to the infection (contact tracing).
 They will leave a call back number if necessary.
 If they cannot reach the patient by phone, they will send a letter.
 LA County Public Health will provide information to cases and contacts about how to protect themselves and others from COVID-19 and information about resources for delivery of essentials such as food and medicines if needed.